modio/modio-docs/public/en-us/platforms/console/gdk.md

 ![Xbox Live log in interface available in the mod.io web UI](img/xbox_auth_web.png)

-Please contact us for further instructions for authenticating with *Xbox Live*: developers@mod.io.

 ## Consent

-If you choose to use *Xbox Live* authentication (this isn’t required for email), it is a requirement from Microsoft that consent is collected before a user is authenticated for the first time.
+If you choose to use *Xbox Live* authentication, it is a requirement from Microsoft that consent is collected before a user is authenticated for the first time.
 So when a user clicks the “UGC” button in-game, you must display an acceptance dialog similar to the one explained in the [Terms & User Consent](/terms) guide.

 ## Networking & storage